 Common Causes of Wrecks Between Motorcycles & Other Vehicles

-- Reckless driving – Other vehicles violate a motorcycle rider's right-of-way in more than 2/3 of motorcycle accidents.
+- Reckless driving.
+Other vehicles violate a motorcycle rider's right-of-way in more than 2/3 of motorcycle accidents.
 Failing to give bikers the space they need could be considered reckless driving in Kansas and Missouri.

-- Intersections – More than 70% of accidents between motorcycles and other drivers occur at intersections, often because drivers fail to see bikers or because they don’t respect their right to be there.
+- Intersections.
+More than 70% of accidents between motorcycles and other drivers occur at intersections, often because drivers fail to see bikers or because they don’t respect their right to be there.

 Determining Motorcycle Accident Liability

 Determining liability for a motorcycle accident can be complex, especially if multiple parties are involved.
 Many of the same factors used to prove that a car wreck was not your fault will be used in your motorcycle case to prove the other driver is liable for your injuries.
 In Missouri and Kansas, you will need to prove the other driver owed you a duty of care; the other driver breached the standard of care; the other driver's negligence directly led to your injuries, and their actions caused you harm.

 Even if the motorcyclist was somewhat responsible for the crash, they might still be able to recover for damages sustained in the wreck.
 If the incident happened in Kansas, the driver must be 51% or more to blame for the motorcyclist to recover.
 In Missouri, however, the motorcyclist can recover damages even if they were more at fault than the other driver.
 In both states, any damages you receive are reduced by your percentage of fault for the accident.